dantasfiles/al-folio/_posts/2024-09-23-cornell-and-princeton-cs-readings-lists.md

 ### [Princeton Computer Science Major Fall 2024 Reading List →](https://dantasfiles.com/princeton/princeton-cs-major-reading-list-fall-2024)

-*I'm an alumnus, but am otherwise not affiliated with Cornell, so everything here are just my personal links*
+*I'm an alumnus, but am otherwise not affiliated with Cornell or Princeton, so everything here are just my personal links*